 Hop on Hop off Bus Tours:

-If you have the Hop on Hop off ticket simply you can use the same bus by taking the RED or YELLOW route and take off near The Bank of England Museum.
+If you planning to buy or already have the ticket for the Hop on Hop off bus tours, you can use the same bus route and take off near The Bank of England Museum.
 You can ask the tour operator or the bus driver to alert you.